Translated by Shinji Takaramura

 From Haneda Airport

 Take the bus bound for Shinjuku from Haneda Airport Terminal 1.
 The bus will stop at hotels (Hilton Tokyo, Hotel Sunroute Plaza Shinjuku and others), Higashi-Shinjuku Station, Shinjuku Station West Exit and the Shinjuku Expressway Bus Terminal.
-The direct route takes about 35 to 75 minutes depending on the destination, and the one-way fare is 1230 yen.
-The fare for early-morning and late night hours is 2000 yen.
+The direct route takes about 35 to 75 minutes depending on the destination, and the one-way fare is 1,250 yen.

 From Narita Airport

-The airport bus is the easiest way to go.
+The airport bus is the easiest way to get between Narita and Shinjuku.
 Take the bus bound for Shinjuku from Narita Airport Terminal 1.
 The destinations are mostly the same as the Haneda Airport bus.
-The direct route takes about 85 to 145 minutes depending on the destination, and the one-way fare is 3100 yen.
+The direct route takes about 85 to 145 minutes depending on the destination, and the one-way fare is 3,200 yen.